nakednous/proscene3_design/source.md

 in the simplest possible way:
 <!-- .element: class="fragment" data-fragment-index="1"-->

+<li class="fragment"> api simplicity
-<li class="fragment"> api simplicity & flexibility
+<li class="fragment"> api flexibility
 <li class="fragment"> customizability

 N:

+... which may be evaluated by:
-* API simplicity is related to the evaluation of the set of instructions needed to accomplish a standard task over a given domain -> 'the less instructions the simple the API is'
+* (API simplicity), that relates the set of instructions needed to accomplish a standard task over a given domain -> 'the less instructions the simple the API is'
-* API flexibility is related to as whether or not an advanced task can be accomplished by the framework and if so, how.
+* (API flexibility), that relates as to whether or not an advanced task can be accomplished by the framework and if so, how.
-* Customizability, is related to Software maintenance and extensibility,such as when adding new hardware and/or application user-defined callback routines
+* (Customizability), which relates software maintenance and extensibility, such as when adding new hardware and/or a new application user-defined actions

 V: